-Love to putz in the garden but you live in a condo, apartment or townhouse?
+Love to putz about in the garden but live in a condo, apartment, or townhouse?
 Ever wish you could grow your own peppers or tomatoes but space is at a premium on your tiny deck or lanai?
 A solution just might be earthbox gardening.
 If you have never heard of planting in an earthbox, you are probably wondering what on earth is an earthbox?

 What is an Earthbox?

 Simply put, earthbox planters are self-watering containers that have a water reservoir built in that is capable of irrigating the plants for several days.
 Earthbox was developed by a farmer by the name of Blake Whisenant.
 The commercially available earthbox is made of recycled plastic, 2 ½ feet x 15 inches (0.5 m. x 38 cm.) long and one foot (0.5 m.) high, and will accommodate 2 tomatoes, 8 peppers, 4 cucumbers, or 8 strawberries - to put it all in perspective.
 Sometimes the containers also contain a band of fertilizer, which continuously feeds the plants during their growing season.
 The combination of food and water available on a continuous basis results in high production and ease of growth for both veggie and flower cultivation, especially in areas of space restriction such as a deck or patio.
 This ingenious system is great for the first-time gardener, the gardener who may be occasionally forgetful about watering to downright neglectful, and as a starter garden for kids.